gurrenm3/BTD-Mod-Helper/BloonsTD6 Mod Helper/LATEST.md

+- @GrahamKracker has started an `AdvancedBloonsTD6Mod` class that has pre/post versions and ref parameters for hooks
-- For modders, .wav files in your project will now be automatically included as embedded resources and loaded into `AudioClips`
+- .wav files in your project will now be automatically included as embedded resources and loaded into AudioClips
-  - To directly play a custom sound "MySound.wav", you'd do `ModContent.GetAudioClip<YourBloonsTD6Mod>("MySound").Play()`
+  - To directly get and play a custom sound "MySound.wav" `AudioClip`, you'd do `ModContent.GetAudioClip<YourBloonsTD6Mod>("MySound").Play()`
-  - To use the custom sound in a SoundModel you'd do `soundModel.assetId = ModContent.GetAudioSourceReference<YourBloonsTD6Mod>("MySound")`
+  - To use the custom sound in a `SoundModel` you'd do `soundModel.assetId = ModContent.GetAudioSourceReference<YourBloonsTD6Mod>("MySound")`
 - Fixed FileIOHelper.LoadObject<T>
 - Fixed Open Local Files Directory button
 - Re enabled Monkey Knowledge getting exported from the Game Model